TRUE LISTENING OCCURS BEYOND THE KNOWN

 The conversation flows, with Phil explaining to James the nutritional and health advantages of eating meat.
 James asks Phil questions, seeking more information about what Phil knows and how he came to those conclusions.

 James is not trying to find any weakness in Phil’s position.

-James does not give examples of how or why vegetarianism might be better unless asked by Phil to do so.
-Then he will, but only if he sees that Phil wants to know what he might think (i.e., is genuinely open) rather than just being a polite conversationalist.
+James does not give examples of how or why vegetarianism might be better unless Phil asks.
+Then he might, but only if he sees that Phil wants to know what he thinks (i.e., is genuinely open) rather than just being a polite conversationalist.

 James’s interest is genuine in finding out why Phil sees value in eating meat.
 He is not pushing his barrow of vegetarianism and has nothing on his mind other than holding the intention of listening deeply to Phil.